 The University Hospital, a subsidiary of the Macau University of Science and Technology Foundation, provides facilities for clinical teaching, scientific research and clinical practice by the Faculty of Chinese Medicine and Faculty of Health Sciences.

 The academic arm of the Macau Management Association, specialising in providing education and training services, Macau Institute of Management (MIM) was established in 1988.
 With Government approval in July 2000, MIM was upgraded to become a higher education institution offering degree programmes in management and accounting for people working in various industries in Macao in order to nurture business talent.

-The institute offers a four-year Bachelor of Business Administration degree programme and a one-year Professional Diploma programme adopting an integrative learning approach.
+The institute offers a four-year Bachelor of Business Administration degree programme, a two-year Associate of Business Administration Diploma Program in Accounting and a one-year Professional Diploma programme adopting an integrative learning approach.
 In addition to face-to-face teaching, it provides electronic learning whereby students can arrange their on-line class time according to their own schedule.
 It also works with an overseas university in jointly organising a Master’s degree programme.

 The Macau Millennium College is a private tertiary education institution established in August 2001.
 To accommodate the needs of shift workers, the college offers ‘shift classes for shift workers.’
 The two shift classes have identical lecture content.
 Students can choose to attend either the morning or evening sessions.
 Lecturers are mainly internationally renowned professors from the University of Hong Kong and the Chinese Academy of Social Sciences.